yoctoproject/poky/documentation/profile-manual/usage.rst

 -  https://linux.die.net/man/8/btrace

-The above manpages, along with manuals for the other blktrace utilities (btt, blkiomon, etc) can be found in the ``/doc`` directory of the blktrace tools git repo::
+The above manual pages, along with manuals for the other blktrace utilities (btt, blkiomon, etc) can be found in the ``/doc`` directory of the blktrace tools git repo::